Text original

 - Signaling molecules

-- Main pathways of signal transduction
+- Main signal transduction pathways

 - Biochemical and processing aspects